gmarcha/gmarcha/README.md

 Hi!
 I'm a French native interested in distributed/edge computing, zero-trust network and general automation.

 I'm working on system and software design, infrastructure provisioning, configuration management, cloud and database migrations, GraphQL ecosystem, Kubernetes environment...
 I'm coding with Go and Typescript.
-I put my best efforts to ensure automation and reduce toil at each system level to provide flawless, maintainable and cost-efficient solutions.
+I like to automate things and reduce toil at each system level to provide flawless, maintainable and cost-efficient solutions.

 ## Skills